Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Over-the-Air Computation Fundamentals

 \subsection{Nomographic Function Computation}

 More generally, AirComp aims to compute a function of the form

 where $\Psi_k(\cdot)$ is the pre-processing function applied at device $k$ and $\Phi(\cdot)$ is a post-processing function applied at the receiver.
+In AirComp, $\Psi_k$ determines how each device maps its data to the transmitted waveform before superposition, while $\Phi$ determines how the receiver extracts the desired function from the received waveform.
 The objective of AirComp is to make~\eqref{aircompfunction} as close as possible to a nomographic target function $F$ of the form

 where $\Lambda_k(\cdot)$ and $\Theta(\cdot)$ are known functions.
 Functions such as~\eqref{numographic} are highly expressive and appears in many practical applications across signal processing, distributed computation, and machine learning.
 Examples include: \begin{itemize} \item Weighted Sum: $\sum_{k=1}^{K} \alpha_k x_k$ \item Majority Vote: $\text{sign}\left(\sum_{k=1}^{K} \text{sign}(x_k)\right)$ \item Polynomial: $\sum_{k=1}^{K} a_k x_k^{k-1}$ \item P-norm: $\left(\sum_{k=1}^{K} |x_k|^p\right)^{1/p}$ \end{itemize}